Router Security | Surf SOHO Initial Configuration |

 For a long time, I have recommended the Pepwave Surf SOHO router from Peplink.
 A long explanation of why, is on the Surf SOHO page.
 Finding a secure router is only half the problem, it also needs to be configured.
 In that light, this is a cheat sheet for configuring a new out-of-the-box Surf SOHO to be as secure as possible.
 It goes hand in hand with my suggestions about securely configuring any new router.

-February 8, 2024: The B One (Surf SOHO replaceent) is starting to ship to customers.
+February 8, 2024: The B One (Surf SOHO replacement) is starting to ship to customers.
 No doubt, the B One web interface is very similar to the Surf SOHO.
-The Balance 20x was similar, although a few features were in different tabs.
-If I get my hands on a B One (not sure) I will add a page here on configuring it.
+The Balance 20x was somewhat similar, although a few features were in different tabs.

 INTRODUCTION